rootstrap/fhir-framework/README.md

 4. Bulk Data Client
 Consumes the API of the bulk data server and saves it locally.
 [Here](https://github.com/smart-on-fhir/sample-apps-stu3/tree/master/fhir-downloader) is the implementation of the client.

+5. Push Data:
-A python script is executed to push these resources to the Fhir Server.
+A python script to push resources files to an Fhir Server.

 ## Execution